drondeseries/pseuplex/README.md

 # Pseudo Metadata Proxy for Plex

+Note: Some or all functionality may be broken in the new mobile apps

 A middleware proxy for the plex server API.
 This sits in between the plex client and the plex server, forwarding requests and modifying responses to add some extra features.

 Inspired by [Replex](https://github.com/lostb1t/replex)